onyas/neitui/README.md

 # neitui
-this is the API for geekNews
+this is the API for neitui

 ```
 go run main.go

 or

-go build -o bin/geekNews -v .
+go build -o bin/neitui -v .
 heroku local
 ```